openscd/open-scd/packages/xml/CONTRIBUTING.md

 // FIXME(#349): Sometimes panics.
 ```

-#### Exported functions: max 2 args, put the rest into an options object.
+#### Exported functions: max 2 args, put the rest into an options object

 When designing function interfaces, stick to the following rules.